Library policies & applications

 The Library has full authority to grant, refuse or revoke permission or to make conditions for access to the Internet.
 There are times when viewing otherwise legal materials may be inappropriate or when the behavior of those using the Internet may be inappropriate.
 The Library staff reserves the right to address such use of the Internet or behavior by requiring a patron to terminate his or her session.

-Library staff is available to assist patrons with computer use as time permits but may not be familiar with all applications and cannot provide complete technical support.
+Library staff are available to assist patrons with computer use as time permits but may not be familiar with all applications and cannot provide complete technical support.

 The Library cannot guarantee successful Internet connections.